 1. First, download my template for the center hexagon here.
-(Click "File" in the upper left to print it or download the original.
-If you have any problems, email me and I will send you the PDF.)
-Be sure to print it out at 100% size (no scaling)!
-When printed at the correct size, the hexagon should be 2.75" high (from flat edge to flat edge).
+Click the printer icon in the upper left corner of the screen to print it, or download the original.
+In the printer dialogue box that comes up, be sure to un-click the box that says "Fit to Page."
+This is very important for the hexagon to print at the correct size!
+When printed at actual size, the hexagon should be 2.75" high (from flat edge to flat edge).

 2. Use the template to cut out a hexagon for the center of your block.
 The template includes seam allowance, so no need to add for that.

 3. Now cut 1.5" wide strips for each side of your center hexie.
 Sew two of the strips onto opposite sides of your hexie, as shown.
 Press seams open.

 4. Use the 60-degree angle mark on your ruler to trim the ends of the pieces you just added.
 Line up the 60-degree angle line with the seam opposite the strip you're trimming.

 5. When you're done trimming the ends, you should have a unit that looks like this.

 6. Add two more strips to opposite edges of the center hexagon.